stephenomengo/stephenomengo/README.md

 .🐍 LuxDev Python Projects – A collection of Python-based data analytics projects focusing on real-world datasets, including data cleaning, exploratory data analysis (EDA), automation scripts, and visualization using Pandas, NumPy, and Matplotlib.

+STERNBLATT — a single-page digital magazine for Mercedes-Benz culture: news, history, and design writing, structured like a bound quarterly booklet.
+Built with vanilla HTML/CSS/JS (no framework), client-side hash routing for individual article pages, and a password-gated publishing form for adding content without editing markup.
+Deployed on GitHub Pages.

+🔗 Live site

 .🎫 FIFA Ticket Hub
 A web-based platform (demo) designed to simplify FIFA World Cup ticket discovery and booking.